DigiBP/digibp-saentis/README.md

 In order to minimalize defects, many functional tests were carried out.
 We created test-cases from an external view (black box) as well as testing every decision path.
 Detected issues were tracked with the Github issue management system.

+### Project Management
+Tasks were tracked within this documentation.
+A flat hierarchy without designated project leader was chosen.

 ## Incident Process Idea - Process Description (Incident Management Workflow)
 This chapter describes the basic idea behind the incident process we have selected.
 ### Process Summary